edgaradel/AFP/README.md

 Machine learning Strategy used:

 Develop a Long Short-Term Memory (LSTM) model using time series data.
 The LSTM model is defined with two LSTM layers (each with 50 units) and dropout layers (with a dropout rate of 20%) to prevent overfitting.
 The output layer is a dense layer with one unit.
 The model is compiled using the Adam optimizer and mean squared error loss function.

+The reason to use LSTM was because of the two main difficulties that Recurrent Neural Network (RNN)face:
+a) Unstable gradients
+b) A limited short-term memory that can be extended using LSTM and GRU cells.

 Coding Steps: